Expecting your first baby?

 1.2 After Childbirth/Hospital

-Here’s the sad reality of motherhood after birth: it’s HARD.
+Here’s the sad reality of motherhood after giving birth: it’s HARD.

 If you’re a mom yourself, you know what it’s like to be sleep-deprived: one hour of sleep every night, if you’re lucky (even less if your new child is finicky).